erikrasmusnilsson/go-mailchimp/readme.md

 ```

 ## Fetching a single list
-It is also possible to fetch a single list, given that the ID of is already known.
+It is also possible to fetch a single list, given that its ID is known beforehand.
 This can be achieved using the `FetchList` client receiver function.
 This function returns both a list and an error, but the error will only be non-nil if an error was returned from the MailChimp Marketing API or if there was an issue in unmarshalling the response.

 ```go
 chimp := mailchimp.NewClient("key", "region")